rothomas/api_flow/README.md

 Step items are assigned to their containing Flow using the simple name, so that in the example above, after the Flow is executed, `my_cool_flow.my_cool_step` will refer to that Step object.

-Calling `execute` on the flow first runs all prerequisites defined by the `depends_on` field, in order, then assuming those all succeed, runs the steps in the `steps` field in order.
+Calling `execute` on the flow first runs all prerequisites defined by the `depends_on` field in order, then assuming those all succeed, runs the steps in the `steps` field in order.
 The flow succeeds if all dependencies and steps succeed.

-## Extracting Results
+## Extracting Results and Populating Templates
 As seen above, steps are accessible via their flows, and outputs are available via their steps, so if you construct and execute a flow (`flow = Flow('my_cool_flow')`, `flow.execute()`) then you will be able to access step attributes as `value = flow.my_cool_flow.my_cool_step.my_output_var`.
+This provides a straightforward way to use the flow object for automated testing of API responses.

+Prerequisite flows also inherit from the main flow that depends upon them, allowing them to access profiles and other data.

 This is the same syntax you will use in template tags, except you will omit the `flow` root.
-In rendering a template substitution, the context is always the current step, which inherits values from the current flow, and then from the profiles.
+In rendering a template substitution, the context is always the current step, which inherits values from the current flow, and then from the profiles, so that every step gets access to the full state of the request process.
 In templates for `my_second_step`, you can use `{? my_first_step.an_output ?}` to use values from previous steps in the flow.

+For convenience, api-flow also globally tracks `current_flow`, `previous_flow`, `current_step` and `previous_step`, all of which are available to use in template substitutions.

 Any prerequisite flows (specified by `depends_on`) are also available by name on the flow, so they can be accessed using `{? prerequisite_flow.prereq_step.output_value ?}`.